Grace-YuGuo/book-shelf-full-stack/README.md

 ## Overview

 The UX design focuses on creating an engaging and welcoming environment.
-After signup and logging in, the site user would be able to add a new book they would like to share with other users and add a review to any other books.
-They can search book by book name, book author or book category.
+After signup and logging in, the site user would be able to add a new book they would like to share with other users and add a review to any books.
+They can search book by book name key words, book author key words or book 4 categories(Fiction,Non_fiction,Science_fiction and Children'S&Teenage).

 ## Site User
 The primary users of book_shelf are anyone who would like to share or recommend books based on their reading experiences and preferences.
 It aims to provide a supportive and inclusive community where the site users can share their feelings about books and recommend books to other like-minded readers.
 They value authenticity, empathy, and the opportunity to engage with like-minded individuals in a safe and welcoming space.

 ## Purposes for the site
-To provide inspirations for someone who is seeking new books to read and build meaningful connections with other readers.
-The site commits for an environment where users feel encouraged to share or recommend their books.
+ The site commits for an environment where users feel encouraged to share or recommend their books.To provide inspirations for someone who is seeking new books to read and build meaningful connections with other readers.

 ## Wireframes created in Balsamic
 - Home Page for mobile screen